sapphirepp/sapphirepp/doc/pages/examples/steady-state-oblique-shock.md

 Note, we use $\ln p$ instead of $p$ and, thus, $\nu(\ln p) = \nu_0 B \exp(\alpha \ln p)$.
 Furthermore, `points[q_index][1]` is $\ln p$.

+We recommend that the spatial grid extends at least 5 diffusion lengths upstream and 2 diffusion lengths downstream.

 We introduced a set of parameters, namely `enhanced scattering zone`, `nu0`, `alpha`, `case identifier`, `zeta one`, `zeta two`, `transition point` and `transition length`.